danieljs777/holland_challenge/readme.md

 The script also can be called with an argument pointing out what file should be processed. challenge.json is the default, if none is set.

-I had use Database transactions to avoid duplicity when stopping/starting the process, or if there are any errors, the transactions (per item) is not committed.
+I had use Database transactions together with the batches design to avoid duplicity when stopping/starting the process, or if there are any errors, the transactions (per item) is not committed.
 Only when a registry is successfully persisted, the transactions is committed.
 If the JSON is fully processed, the batch is marked as finished, and another new processing will start over again.

 Get start:

 git clone https://github.com/danieljs777/holland_challenge.git

 composer update

 sudo cp .env.example .env

 Set the database connection in .env

 php artisan migrate

 php artisan import:json